Rational coordination with no communication or conventions: Introduction

 \section{Introduction}

-\techrep{ \emph{Coordination games} (\cite{Lewis69}) are strategic form games which have several pure strategy Nash equilibria with the same or comparable payoffs for every player, and where all players have the mutual interest to select one of these equilibria.
-In \emph{pure coordination games} (\cite{Lewis69}), aka \emph{games of common payoffs} (\cite{Leyton2008}), all the players in the game receive the same payoffs and thus all payers have fully aligned preferences to coordinate in order to reach the best possible outcome for everyone. } \lorip{ \emph{Pure coordination games} (\cite{Lewis69}), aka \emph{games of common payoffs} (\cite{Leyton2008}), are strategic form games in which all players receive the same payoffs and thus all players have fully aligned preferences to coordinate in order to reach the best possible outcome for everyone. } Here we study one-step \emph{pure win-lose coordination games} (\WLC games) in which all payoffs are either $1$ (i.e., \emph{win}) or $0$ (i.e., \emph{lose}).
+\emph{Coordination games} (\cite{Lewis69}) are games in strategic form with several pure strategy Nash equilibria with the same or comparable payoffs for every player.
+In these games, all players have the mutual interest to select one of these equilibria.
+In \emph{pure coordination games} (\cite{Lewis69}), aka \emph{games of common payoffs} (\cite{Leyton2008}), all players in the game receive the same payoffs and thus the players have fully aligned preferences to coordinate with each other in order to reach the best possible outcome for everyone.
+In this paper we study one-step \emph{pure win-lose coordination games} (\WLC games) in which all payoffs are either $1$ (i.e., \emph{win}) or $0$ (i.e., \emph{lose}).

 Clearly, if players can communicate when playing a pure coordination game with at least one winning outcome, then they can simply agree on a winning strategy profile, so the game is trivialised.
-What makes such games non-trivial is the limited, or no possibility of communication before the game is presented to the players.
-In this paper we assume \emph{no preplay communication\footnote{Note that, unlike the common use of `preplay communication' in game theory to mean communication before the given game is played, here we mean communication before the players are even presented with the game.} at all}, meaning that the players must make their choices by reasoning individually, without any contact with the other players before (or during) playing the game.
+What makes such games non-trivial is limited (or non-existing) possibility of preplay communication amongst the players\footnote{Note that, while the common use of `preplay communication' in game theory means communication before the given game is played, here we also mean communication before the players are \emph{even presented with the game}.}, meaning that the players must make their choices based on individual reasoning---without any contact with the other players before (or during) playing the game.

+There are many natural real-life situations where such coordination scenarios occur.
+We give two examples: